Chipotle headed to Goose Creek; another Mexican restaurant slated for James Island

 Toast All Day restaurant will celebrate the grand opening of its new location at 835 Coleman Blvd. on Friday.

 Open from 7 a.m. to 10 p.m.
 Monday through Saturday and 7 a.m. to 5 p.m.
-Sunday, it's in the former Granary location.
+Sunday, it's in the former Granary space.

-Toast offers another Mount Pleasant venue at 1135 Hungryneck Blvd. as well as other sites in downtown Charleston, West Ashley and Summerville.
+Toast has another Mount Pleasant venue at 1135 Hungryneck Blvd. as well as locations in downtown Charleston, West Ashley and Summerville.

 Designing women